edgeq/php-review/README.md

 > There are two ways to start this project.

 1. No lando option: Run `php -S localhost:####` to run a local php server.
-2. W. lando option: Run `lando start`
+2. Yes lando option: Run `lando start`

 > PHP shouldn't have to be *that* hard.
 ## Sources: